 We're talking about your human interactions.
 By nature, businesses come in contact with an incredibly large amount of people each day: you communicate with partners, freelancers, contractors, and, of course, your customers.
 This means that with every interaction, your business has an opportunity to create a ripple effect of joy and care throughout your community.

-This year, go above and beyond your traditional tactics to make customers happy.
-After all, when you show customers you care, they’ll return the love!
-Try these customer appreciation ideas to show customers you appreciate them, all year long.
+Showing customer appreciation is, at its core, showing care for the humans you interact with.
+And that's what every business should strive to do.
+After all, when you show customer appreciation, they’ll return the love!
+Try these memorable customer appreciation ideas to show loyal customers you appreciate them, all year long.

 When you’re located miles away from your customers, it can be tough to make a “thank you” email feel personal.
 That’s why video is such a lifesaver — it allows your customers to get a glimpse of your team’s personalities, see your smiling faces, and hear your voices.
 Video makes you human!
 Here are a few creative ways to incorporate video into your “thank you” messages:

 At Front, we collected our customers feature requests from the year and built the ones our customers wanted most.
 We’re releasing a new feature each day with fun “Holiday Wishes” videos, showing Front teammates addressing customers’ specific requests.